rdkcentral/aamp/test/VideoTestStream/README.md

 Only run the server in a trusted development environment.

-DASH dynamic presentation emulation is only partially implemented.

 HTTPS is not supported.

 The web server **server.py** makes certain assumptions about the format of video